FalcoSuessgott/vkv/README.md

         user=****
 ```

-You can specifiy specific subpaths:
+You can also specifiy a specific subpaths:

 ```bash
 vkv --path secret/sub/sub2